locust49/locust49/README.md

 🌱 Currently wandering in CS fields looking for headaches [not anymore]

-🌱 Headache found ! :D Fluttering..
+🌱 Headaches found !
+At AI/ML/DL areas